Your Skinny Alternative to Pumpkin Spice Lattes

-Another awesome way to make it is to follow the recipe until the end and then to pour 1 cold serving into a blender, add 1 scoop of protein powder (my fave is Labrada ISOlean Pro as it has zero gram carbohydrates and is lactose free), 1 cup of ice and whizz it all together in the blender for a Chai Protein Frappuccino!
+Another awesome way to make it is to follow the recipe until the end and then to pour 1 cold serving into a blender, add 1 scoop of protein powder (my fave is Optimum Nutrition Platinum Hydrowhey Protein Powder as it has 140 calories, 2 grams carbohydrates, 1 g fat, 30 g protein and is lactose free), 1 cup of ice and whizz it all together in the blender for a Chai Protein Frappuccino!
 HEAVEN!

 This 10 Calorie Dairy & Sugar-free, Vegan, Chai Tea Latte Recipe contains only 1g of Fat.
 Yet it's full of taste & health benefits!